dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * **CustomSMBIOSGuid**: NO
   * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIOMapper**: YES
-  * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems
+  * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems, musch better alternative to `dart=0` as SIP can stay on in Catalina
 * **ExternalDiskIcons**: YES
   * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **LapicKernelPanic**: NO